One of Cinema 4D’s prime features is its real-time render preview, e.g., real-time deformation editing in the viewports.

 Tracks are evaluated from bottom to top in the Timeline, beginning with parent objects.
 The child objects (Child objects) are then evaluated according to the hierarchy; to display the hierarchy in the Object Manager, open the entire structure for a complex object group by choosing View / Folding in the Object Manager.

 Expressions are evaluated from left to right as they appear in the Object Manager.
-An expression is a behavioral property that can be added to an object as a tag.

 It gives instructions to the object.
 An expression could, for example, change the color used by a house material according to the state of a sun object.